Forgot Password

 1. Is Mount Everest in Nepal or Tibet?

-Mount Everest lies exactly on the border between Nepal and Tibet (China), meaning it is shared by both regions.
+Mount Everest lies exactly on the border between Nepal and Tibet (China), meaning the peak lies in an international border, so it is shared by both regions.
 The southern side of the mountain is in Nepal, while the northern side is in Tibet.
-However, most trekking and tourism activities take place from the Nepal side due to easier access, better infrastructure, and well-established trekking routes.

 3. Which country is better to visit Everest from?